How to paint fireplace surrounds

 Just like marble or tiles, we can’t guarantee the quality or longevity of our paint on a stone surface.
 If you’re painting a stone fireplace, try looking for a special paint that’s made to specifically work on this surface.

-Need some help finding the right paint colour scheme for your fireplace surrounds?
-Book a video colour consultation with one of our colour experts, and you’ll get a 30 minute consultation and a bespoke mood board with the perfect palette for your space.
+Need some help finding the right paint color scheme for your fireplace surrounds?
+Book a video color consultation with one of our color experts, and you’ll get a 30 minute consultation and a bespoke mood board with the perfect palette for your space.
 You can also learn how to make a mood board here.